 Q: What types of damages can I recover in a Texas car accident case?

 A: You may be able to recover several types of damages.
 These generally fall into two categories: economic and non-economic.
 Economic damages cover your financial losses, such as medical expenses (past and future), lost income, and property damage.
 Non-economic damages address losses like pain and suffering, emotional distress, and loss of enjoyment of life.
 In some rare cases, punitive damages may be awarded to punish the at-fault party for gross negligence or intentional misconduct.
 An experienced attorney can help determine which damages apply to your situation.
+If you want the maximum compensation, hire a car accident lawyer.

 Q: How much does a car accident lawyer charge in Texas?

 A: Most car accident lawyers, including us, work on a contingency fee basis.
 This means you don’t pay any upfront fees.
-Instead, the attorney’s fees are a percentage of the final settlement or court award they secure for you.
+Instead, the injury attorney’s fees are a percentage of the final settlement or court award they secure for you.
 This percentage is typically agreed upon beforehand.
 If they don’t recover any compensation for you, you generally don’t owe them any attorney fees.
 This arrangement makes legal representation accessible to anyone, regardless of their financial situation.

 Q: How long will it take to settle my car accident case in Texas?

 A: The timeline varies depending on several factors.
 Simple cases with clear liability and minimal injuries may settle relatively quickly, probably within a few months.
 More complicated cases involving serious injuries, disputed liability, or extensive negotiations can take much longer, possibly a year or more.
 Litigation, if necessary, will also extend the timeframe.
 A thorough investigation and negotiation process are required to achieve a fair outcome.
-Consulting with an attorney can provide a more personalized estimate based on your circumstances.
+Consulting with an injury attorney can provide a more personalized estimate based on your circumstances.

 Q: What is the time limit to file a car accident claim in Texas?

 A: In Texas, the statute of limitations for filing a personal injury claim related to a car accident is generally two years from the accident date.
 This means you have two years to file a lawsuit against the at-fault driver.
 However, if the accident involves a government entity, the timeframe for filing a claim is shorter, typically six months.
-Missing these deadlines can permanently bar you from recovering compensation, so you should consult an attorney as soon as possible after an accident to protect your legal rights.
+Missing these deadlines can permanently bar you from recovering compensation, so you should consult an injury attorney as soon as possible after an accident to protect your legal rights.

 Q: Who should I call immediately after leaving the scene of a car accident?

 A: Your first call should be to 911 to report the accident.
 Then, call a medical professional if anyone is injured.
 Even if you feel fine, it’s advisable to see a doctor for a check-up, as some injuries have delayed symptoms.
 Next, you should contact your insurance company to inform them about the accident.
 Finally, contact a car accident attorney to get advice on your legal rights and understand the challenges of the claim processes.
+Hire a car accident attorney you trust.

 REQUEST A FREE CONSULTATION